 - How are TMOs regulated in Hackney?

-Following June's tragic fire at Grenfell Tower in Kensington, we launched a comprehensive fire safety review to ensure the safety of residents living in Council estates.
+Following the tragic fire at Grenfell Tower in Kensington, we launched a comprehensive fire safety review to ensure the safety of residents living in council estates.

 - independent testing of all cladding installed on Hackney housing estates

 - additional fire risk assessments for priority blocks